What Does it Cost to Start the Scroll Sawing Hobby?

 As you can see the higher the number, the smaller the diameter.
 A #70 is smaller than a #54.

-These little drill bits are not normally found at your local big box stores and would most likely need to be ordered online or mail order.
+These little drill bits are not normally found at your local big box stores and would most likely need to be ordered online or by mail order.

 • 1/16th inch